 Consider marking any of these milestones with a royal pet portrait and turn your pet into a true king or queen with a canvas portrait.

 Here are some of the biggest ones to celebrate throughout the year.

 Your dog or cat’s birthday was one of the best days of your life, so you want to celebrate this dog milestone every year.
 For the big first birthday, get all the neighborhood animals—plus your two-legged friends and family members—together for a fiesta.
 Celebrate each year with a fancy new squeaky toy (or some catnip) and a homemade pet cake.
 Be sure to create your own birthday traditions each year, like a trip to the pet store or dog park.

-Gotcha Day is the special day a person or animal joins their family by adoption.
+Gotcha Day is the special day a person or animal joins their family by adoption and considered one of the major dog milestones.
 It’s especially important for pet parents who don’t know the exact birthday or history of their furry friend due to them having multiple owners or unknown life history.
 Even if you do know your pet’s actual birthday, as anyone with a beloved furry family member can attest, his or her Gotcha Day is one of the most memorable moments during your life together!
 We all remember that first ride home and wet kiss!